notthehoople/AdventOfCode/README.md

 + [Day 7](src/day07/day07.go)

-Day 7 - Part A done.;
+Day 7 - Part A done.

 Day 7 - Part B done.
-Output isn't cleaned up.
-Answer for original.txt is one less than that listed
+Not sure this works right.
+It all looks fine, but answer needed "adjusted"
 ```
 ./day07 -file original.txt -part a
 ./day07 -file original.txt -part a -const 60 -workers 5